 FTA Tribal Transit Program

-For more information about the TTP formula and discretionary programs, including formula funding allocations, discretionary projects awarded, and training materials, visit FTA’s website:
+For more information about the TTP, including formula funding allocations, discretionary projects awarded, and training materials, visit FTA's Tribal Transit Program page.

 Photo credit: Betty Oppenheimer, Jamestown S’Kllallam Tribe; Sequim, WA